XRPLF/xrpl-dev-portal/content/reference-data-api.md

 [Try it! >](data-api-v2-tool.html#get-daily-reports)

-This method uses the following URL parameters:
+This method uses the following URL parameter:

 | Field | Value  | Description |
 |-------|--------|-------------|
 | `date` | String | (Optional) UTC query date.
 If omitted, use the current day. |

-Optionally, you can also include the following query parameters:
+Optionally, you can provide the following query parameters:

 | Field    | Value   | Description |
 |----------|---------|-------------|